Nuzair46/SpotX-Mac/README.md

  ***

- # SpotX-Mac is rebranced as BlockTheSpot-Mac and moved to https://github.com/Nuzair46/BlockTheSpot-Mac
+ # SpotX-Mac is rebranded as BlockTheSpot-Mac and moved to https://github.com/Nuzair46/BlockTheSpot-Mac